Bird flu infections in dairy workers went undetected, new study shows

 “Simply put, the less room we give this virus to run, the fewer chances it has to cause harm or to change,” Shah said.
 “And the best way to limit the virus’s room to run is to test, identify, treat and isolate as many cases as possible in humans and as quickly as possible.”

-The recommendations are based on the findings of a study, published Thursday in the CDC’s Morbidity and Mortality Weekly Report, of workers in Michigan and Colorado who worked on farms with infected cattle.

-Workers who volunteered for the study were asked about their exposure, any symptoms and their use of personal protective equipment, known as PPE.
+The farm workers who participated in the study were asked about their exposures, any symptoms and their use of personal protective equipment, known as PPE.
 Their blood was also tested for signs of antibodies, immune proteins that are left behind after the body fights off an infection.

-Of 115 dairy workers who were tested, eight were positive for antibodies, suggesting that they’d been infected on the job.
+Of 115 people who were tested, eight were positive for antibodies, suggesting that they’d been infected on the job.
 Only four remembered having any symptoms, however, suggesting that their illnesses may have been very mild.
 They reported eye redness or conjunctivitis, fever, runny nose, sore throat, sneezing and diarrhea.

 There have been 46 human cases of H5N1 reported in the United States this year.
 The eight workers identified in the new study will not be added to the case count, officials said.
 A case must be detected while an infection is active to be included in the total.